navodya2/flower-delivery-app/README.md

 Cash on Delivery: Payment is handled through cash on delivery, providing a convenient payment option for users.
 Technologies Used
 Java
-Android Studio
-Installation
-Clone the repository to your local machine.
-Open the project in Android Studio.
-Build and run the project on an Android device or emulator.

 Usage
 As an administrator:
 Log in to the admin panel.
 Admin username : admin Password : admin123